Avaray/stable-diffusion-simple-wildcards/src/README.md

 [here](https://github.com/ltdrdata/ComfyUI-extension-tutorials/blob/Main/ComfyUI-Impact-Pack/tutorial/ImpactWildcard.md) is a tutorial on how to use it.

-Path to the Wildcards directory should look like this:\
+The **path** to the Wildcards directory should look like this:\
 `../ComfyUI/custom_nodes/ComfyUI-Impact-Pack/custom_wildcards/`

 <!-- ## [InvokeAI](https://github.com/invoke-ai/InvokeAI) -->

 ## [Fooocus](https://github.com/lllyasviel/Fooocus)

-Fooocus supports Wildcards out of the box.\
+Fooocus supports Wildcards out of the box.

-Path to the Wildcards directory should look like this:\
+The **path** to the Wildcards directory should look like this:\
 `../Fooocus/wildcards/`

 # 💾 Installation